 - View the "Resumes and Cover Letters" section of our website for additional information on crafting compelling documents and samples.

-- Review the Transitioning from Military to Civilian Employment Career Guide – Help identify skills which may be transferred from your military service to civilian employment as well as describing your military experience in civilian terminology on a resume.
+- Review the Military to Civilian Career Guide – Help identify skills which may be transferred from your military service to civilian employment as well as describing your military experience in civilian terminology on a resume.